abohomol/kukot/README.md

 Kukot is heavily relying on interfaces so you can easily test it by mocking the whole `KuCoinService` or `KuCoinInfoService` facades with Mockito or implementing interfaces on your own and passing them around your application code without any hassle.

+## Sample application

+There is a [sample application](/sample) for Android in the current repository which can give a basic idea of how to use SDK.
+By clicking on the button it simply requests user profile from the KuCoin exchange, retrieves email address and shows it as a Toast message.
+In order for sample application to work you need to replace API Key and Secret in the MainActivity.kt.

 ## Download

 Step 1.
 Add the JitPack repository to your build file